nly8292/MISO/README.md

 - `datafile_dir` - Directory of datafile to be loaded
 - `datafile` - Core name of data file to be loaded
 - `num_epochs` - Number of training epochs
-- `ep_init` - Number of epochs for the transfer learning stage
+- `ep_init` - Number of epochs for training only classifier layers
 - `bz` - Batch size
 - `lr` - Learning rate
 - `momentum` - Momentum for SGD optimizer